chain4travel/camino-docs/docs/faq/glossary.md

 ## Partner Configuration

 The Partner Configuration allows Partners to make themselves known to the Camino Network as service providers, or as looking for services from other Partners in the Network.
 Upon matching between services wanted and offered by two parties, such services will be then traded on Camino Messenger.

-More details can be found in our functional documentation: [Camino Partner Configuration](https://docs.camino.network/partners/partner-config "Camino Partner Configuration")
+More details can be found in our functional documentation: [Camino Partner Configuration](/partners/partner-config "Camino Partner Configuration")

-## Partner plugin
+## Partner Plugin

 The Partner Plugin serves as a bridge enabling the Camino Messenger Bot to integrate with the Partner distribution or inventory system.

 This is developed by the suppliers to link their inventory systems with the Camino Messenger Bot.

-More details can be found in our functional documentation: [Camino Messenger Bot Partner Plugin](https://docs.camino.network/camino-messenger/bot/partner-plugin "Camino Messenger Bot Partner Plugin")
+More details can be found in our functional documentation: [Camino Messenger Bot Partner Plugin](/camino-messenger/bot/partner-plugin)

 ## PAX